willowmck/apicem-sample-codes/README.md

 #Introduction
-This sample code is paired with the Cisco DevNet Learning Labs APIC-EM APIs with Python.
+This repo is for everyone to share their APIC-EM APIs codes.
 You must have a DevNet login in order to access the labs.